jordisassoon/S2S_MT/README.md

 $$MCD(y, \hat{y}) = \frac{10}{\ln(10)} \cdot \frac{1}{N} \sum_{n=0}^{N-1} \sqrt{2 \sum_{t=1}^{T} ||y_{t,n} - \hat{y}_{t,n}||}$$

--> the voice, intonnation, lentgh... affect the results.
-Example : two translations (same intonation from the model) 264.38 dB and the real output (with my voice and intonation) with a translation 1039.26
+However, the voice, intonation, or length of the audio can affect the results.
+For example, we computed the MCD for two different translations, with the same voice and intonation generated by the model, and found an MCD of 264.38 dB.
+On the other hand, when comparing a translation from the model and the real output read with my voice and intonation, we get an MCD of 1039.26 dB.
+We can see that the difference is huge and that it can be complicated to compare different audios.

+### Experiments and Results

+Our experimental setup involved processing samples in batches and evaluating metrics at each stage of the pipeline, including S2T, MT, and the complete S2S process.
+To ensure comprehensive evaluation, we conducted experiments on two languages: French and Latvian.
+This selection encompassed both widely spoken (French, spoken by 300 million people) and less common (Latvian, spoken by 2 million people) languages.
+In both experiments, we translated from English to the target language, enabling a thorough assessment of model performance across diverse linguistic contexts.

+- french vs latvian

+### Error Analysis

 ## References